sap-tutorials/Tutorials/tutorials/hcp-java-eclipse-setup/hcp-java-eclipse-setup.md

 ### You will learn
   - How to set up your Eclipse to build Java apps

+> ### DEPRECATED
+>This tutorial deals with writing Java in the Neo environment of SAP Cloud Platform.
+The Neo environment is deprecated.

+> - If you are interested in building Java applications using the SAP Cloud Platform's Cloud Foundry Environment, please see [Create, Debug and Deploy Your First Java App](group.scp-4-java).

 In this tutorial, you'll learn everything you need to know to set up your local development environment based on Eclipse.
 The main steps are:

   - Download Eclipse